pluginkollektiv/snitch/README.md

 ## Frequently Asked Questions ##
 Please have a look [in the FAQ pages](https://snitch.pluginkollektiv.org/documentation#faq).

-A complete documentation is available in the [GitHub repository Wiki](https://snitch.pluginkollektiv.org/documentation/).
+A complete documentation is available on [pluginkollektiv.org](https://snitch.pluginkollektiv.org/documentation/).

 ## Changelog ##